Spring for Vata-Pitta-Kapha

 - Do your best to become aware of your eating habits and of the effect that various foods have on you.

 - Be on the lookout for signs of excess vata (gas, bloating, anxious feelings), excess pitta (acidity, irritability), and excess kapha (lethargy, brain fog), and adjust your diet as needed to correct any manifestations of imbalance.

 The spring is a great time to focus on cultivating a sense of renewal and rebirth—in whatever way works for you.
 The heaviness of the season is beautifully offset by inviting laughter, fun, and play into our lives.
 The following recommendations will help you make the most of this season.

 - The general spring lifestyle recommendations are typically fine for tridoshic types, as long as you are aware of the few practices that are potentially aggravating to pitta—especially later in the spring, as the weather warms.

-Guard against overheating during practices like oil massage, dry rub or herbal powder massage, yoga, exercise, or sitting in the sauna.
+- Guard against overheating during practices.
+These can include self-massage with oil, a dry rub or herbal powder massage, yoga, exercise, or sitting in the sauna.

 - It may also be important to balance the active, stimulation of a spring lifestyle with adequate rest and relaxation, so as not to overburden vata.